rapmd73/JackrabbitRelay/README.md

     { "Account":"MAIN","API 2":"YourAPI","SECRET 2":"YourSecret","RateLimit":"200" }

 The above means the your MAIN account has two API/SECRET combinations the Relay will rotate between.
-Each (sub)account can hace as many as your exchange will allow.
+Each (sub)account can have as many as your exchange will allow.

 ## Reboot startup

-For Jackrabbit Relay to auto start after a reboot, the following line neesa to be added to your crontab.
+For Jackrabbit Relay to auto start after a reboot, the following line needs to be added to your crontab.
 BE SURE TO CHANGE THE 12345 TO THE PORT YOU WANT.

     @reboot ( /home/JackrabbitRelay/Base/RelayLauncher 12345 & ) > /dev/null 2>&1